vnowacki/mssqlPlaygroundClient/README.md

-# FRONTEND for mssql and DHTMLX widgets playground
+# CLIENT for mssql and DHTMLX widgets playground

-Node Server + React App
+Node HTTP Server